limatgans/using-git/README.md

 You could also skip the entire staging process in case if you wanted to commit all the changes you had made.
 To do that

 `git commit -a -m 'commitMessageHere' `

+> Note: The option -a automatically stage files that have been modified and deleted, but untracked files are not affected.

 ## Pull and Push
 Now that we have commited our changes, it's time to push the changes to the server.
 Note that the commit you just made is still in your local machine.
 By pushing it we would let the server know about the local changes we had commited.